mdrajibul/php-mini/README.md

  - app: application directory. all application related source code need to place here

 ### available api endpoints
- - /example/display/:name  - a example api
+ - /example/display/:name  - an example api

  ### This project dockerised.
 To run the project in container you have to follow below steps
  - cmd to /project.
 As I set WORKDIR to /project.
 If you want to change then please change